jarpy/shakersynth/README.md

 ### Development Status

-Currently, Shakersynth provides _only_ rotor vibrations for the Mi-8 and UH-1H.
+Currently, Shakersynth provides _only_ rotor vibrations for the Mi-8 , Mi-24,
+and UH-1H.
 It's best to run it alongside SimShaker Sound Module, which does a good job of handling a wide range of effects that don't benefit so much from the real-time synthesis approach.

-Over time, Shakersynth could support more effects and more aircraft, but the initial priority was to get a really good rotor effect for the Huey and the Mi-8.
+Over time, Shakersynth could support more effects and more aircraft, but the initial priority was to get a really good rotor effect for helicopters.

 ### Trying it out